 After downloading your data to ~/OneDrive, validate the configuration of the client.

-If you want to receive status updates from your Debian or Ubuntu system in your inbox, you need to employ the help of a mail tansfer agent (MTA). nullmailer is a relay-only forwarding MTA that can be used as an alternative to more complex MTAs such as Exim, Sendmail or Postfix.
-Instructions for setting up Exim are available for comparison.
+If you want to receive status updates from your Debian or Ubuntu system, you need to employ the help of a mail tansfer agent (MTA). nullmailer is a relay-only forwarding MTA that can be used as an alternative to more complex MTAs such as Exim, Sendmail or Postfix.

 nullmailer can be configured to use Fastmail as a smarthost and hence ensure the deliverability of your messages.
 In principle, these instructions should also be applicable to service providers other than Fastmail.